rurban/ctl/README.md

 UTF-8 strings and identifiers will be added eventually, Wide, UTF-16 or UTF-32 not.

-All methods from algorithm, iterator and range are in work.
+Many methods from algorithm, with iterators and range are now implemented, but iterators will change soon.
-Implemented are type utilities to omit default compare, equal and hash methods for POD integral types.
+Also implemented are type utilities to omit default compare, equal and hash methods for POD integral types.

 See [Differences](#differences) below.